The XY Coordinate Plane

 I recommend projecting the game and playing as a class by having the students take turns coming up and placing each set of coordinates.
 It's a lot of fun having them try and guess the shapes while those are formulating on the screen for everyone to watch.
 But you can also upload the project to your Scratch class studio, and have your students play it on their own from there.
 Here is a short video demonstrating how to play the game...

 I hope these resources will ease the introduction of this somewhat challenging topic, and help your students master the Scratch coordinate plane.
 I'd love to get your feedback and hear how it went!
-Please let me know in the comments below, and I'll see you soon with a special Scratch lesson for Halloween!
+If you haven't already, please join the conversation inside our Facebook group for teachers, and I'll see you soon with a special Scratch lesson for Halloween!